GoogleCloudPlatform/cloud-build-notifiers/README.md

 [gcloud CLI tool](https://cloud.google.com/sdk/gcloud/) installed and configured for your Cloud Build project(s).

-There are currently 3 supported notifier types:
+There are currently 4 supported notifier types:

 -   [`smtp`](./smtp/README.md), which sends emails via an SMTP server.
 -   [`http`](./http/README.md), which sends (HTTP `POST`s) a JSON payload to another HTTP endpoint.
 -   [`slack`](./slack/README.md), which uses a Slack webhook to post a message in a Slack channel.
+-   [`teams`](./teams/README.md), which uses a Microsoft Teams webhook to post a message in a Teams channel.

 **See the official documentation on Google Cloud for how to configure each notifier:**